 We followed along the Georgian Bay Trail to connect with the Bruce Trail again.
 Except this time we turned left and hike west towards Tobermory.
 The beginning portion of this trail winds through a wooded area high on top of the cliffs and provides gorgeous panoramic views of Georgian Bay’s rocky shoreline.
 The views don’t get much better than this.

-After exploring around The Grotto we continued along the Bruce Trail.
-The trail consisted of a mix between walking across more rock beaches followed by more wooded areas.
-We didn’t anticipate the degree of difficulty required to walk along all those loose rocks (and how much longer it takes).
+After exploring around The Grotto we continued along the trail, which consisted of a mix between walking across more rock beaches followed by more wooded areas.
+We didn’t anticipate the degree of difficulty required to walk along all those loose rocks.
+Progress was slow.

 We hiked up to and including the Sinkhole Side Trail, which features one of the largest visible collapsed caves on the peninsula.
 We then turned around and started our journey back.